Germany urges Greece to implement reforms, improve tax collection

 Syriza plans to govern in coalition with the small right-wing Independent Greeks party, the partner Tsipras chose after winning the last general election in January.

-Analysts see risks that the reforms demanded under the 86 billion euro (62.45 billion pounds) bailout programme will not be fully implemented because of their unpopularity among Greek voters and in Syriza itself.
+Analysts see risks that the reforms demanded under the 86 billion euro ($97 billion) bailout programme will not be fully implemented because of their unpopularity among Greek voters and in Syriza itself.

 With Germany the biggest contributor to the bailouts, some allies of Merkel are worried about the high level of tax evasion in Greece.